EDCD/EDDI/SpeechResponder/Variables.md

     - `name` the name of the material (e.g. Iron)
     - `category` the category of the material (Element, Data or Manufactured)
+    - `location` typical locations where the material can be found
     - `rarity` the rarity of the material
     - `blueprints` the blueprints for which the material is used (this is an array of blueprint objects)
     - `bodyname` the body name with the highest known concentration of the material within the specified system (only available when using the MaterialDetails() function)